Differential privacy with partial knowledge: Passive vs. active attackers

 \subsection{Passive partial knowledge}

-We saw before that the existing definitions of noiseless privacy implicitly assume an active attacker, who can influence the data.
-In certain contexts, this assumption is unrealistically strong: for exaxmple, consider a government census releasing some data about citizens.
-Physical surveys and identity verification might make it impossible for an attacker to inject fake data into the census.
-However, an attacker might use some auxiliary information to deduce the value of certain records in the data.
+APKDP represents situations where the attacker can modify the data.
+An example is an online service that publishes statistics about its use, where the attacker can interact with the service before the usage statistics are published.
+Now, what if the attacker cannot interact with the data?
+Consider e.g.\ researchers publishing the results of a clinical study about patients having a medical condition.
+A typical attacker cannot influence the clinical data, but might have some partial knowledge about other participants to the survey.

-When the attacker has some partial information, but cannot influence the data, it no longer makes sense to quantify over all possible values of the background knowledge.
-In the same way that the reformulation of $\epsdel$-DP using the PLRV averages the PLRV over all possible outputs, we need to average the PLRV over all possible values of the background knowledge.
+How can we model such a \emph{passive} attacker, which has access to some information about the data, but cannot influence it?
+It no longer makes sense to quantify over arbitrary partial knowledge.
+In the same way that the reformulation of $\epsdel$-DP using the PLRV averages the PLRV over all possible outputs, we must average the PLRV over all possible values of the partial knowledge.